grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Hemi flipped some switches on the ballast control panel and the hum of compressors vibrated up from far below deck.
 The _Prospect_ rose in place until the deck of the boat broke through the slate-gray ocean and then water washed off and over the curved sides.

-* They could be waiting until nighttime to surface, fix this:
-	* they should go under the dsl at night
-	* fix breakfast meal...
 	* and then come up in the morning with no batteries
 	* then they can make the run in the fog bank, and keep running through the night on the surface